- Anterolateral approach

 - some extraarticular distal tibia fractures stabilized with a submuscular anterior compartment plate

 The anterolateral approach offers excellent visualization of the tibial articular surface as far as the medial malleolus, while avoiding dissection of the anteromedial tibial face.
 It is well suited for an accurate articular reduction, as well as submuscular and subcutaneous plate applications spanning metaphyseal comminution.
 However, access to the medial ankle joint is poor, and proximal extension is limited.
+Advantages also include good soft tissue cover, ability to get to both tibia and fibula and if there is an open wound on the medial side.

 Both illustrations in step 1 show pilon fractures of the distal tibia, the first illustration shows a 43-C fracture and the second illustration shows a 43-B type distal tibia fracture.